ehmiiz/PasswordGenerator/Readme.md

 - Fixed a bug with a certain parameter combination to not output the correct password
 - Refactored the cmdlet
 - Removed DLL from repo and changed the github action to build instead

+1.0.3
+- Fixed a bug with module loading due to changes in `1.0.2`